What are the components of wastewater?

-This process takes into account the assimilation of soluble phosphorus precipitation with a metal salt component.
-It can be iron or aluminum salt.
+This process includes the precipitation of soluble phosphorus with a metal salt compound.
+It could be iron or aluminum salt.
 Iron or aluminum salts are also capable of combining with phosphate ions to form an iron or aluminum phosphate precipitate (Fe PO4 or AIPO4).
 We talk about coagulation.

 Due to the competitiveness of the hydroxide or phosphate precipitate formation reactions, the molar ratio to be used between Fe/P or Al/P varies from 1 to 3.

-Chemical precipitation is generally carried out in structures dedicated to settling.
+Chemical precipitation is usually carried out in structures dedicated to settling.

-The metal phosphate precipitates flow and are extracted in the wastewater sludge.
+The metal phosphate precipitates flow and are extracted in the wastewater mud.

 The addition of coagulants can be done during primary settling, or once in the biological tank, or in an additional treatment structure located after the biological tank.

-However, it must be remembered that the level of sludge increases considerably due to the precipitation of phosphate salts.
-To limit the costs of sludge treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.
+However, it must be remembered that the level of mud increases considerably due to the precipitation of phosphate salts.
+To limit the costs of mud treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.

 COD/Pt ratio: Prediction of phosphorus removal efficiency

-For wastewater, variations in phosphorus removal efficiency by assimilation alone are mainly correlated
+For wastewater, variations in phosphorus removal efficiency by assimilation alone are primarily correlated:

 - COD/P (or BOD5/P) ratio

-In addition, low sludge ages improve phosphorus efficiency, while very long sludge ages decrease phosphorus efficiency.
+In addition, low mud ages improve phosphorus efficiency, while very long mud ages decrease phosphorus efficiency.